wtsi-hgi/olly-maersk/README.md

 * Workflow name
 * Run ID
 * Task name
-* Completed shards
-* Completed shards, as a percentage
+* Completed shards (count and as a percentage)
-* Mean CPU time for completed shards
-* Standard deviation of CPU time for completed shards
+* Mean and standard deviation of CPU time for completed shards
-* Pending shards
+* Pending shard count
-* Running shards
+* Running shard count
-* Failed shards
+* Failed shard count
-* Shards in any other state
+* Count of shards in any other LSF state

 (n.b., Scalar tasks are considered to have one shard.)